 2. MAIN AREAS FOR COOPERATION

-2.1 The main priority areas for the use of WHO's resources in cooperation with and in support of national strategic action for HFA based on primary health care are set out below.
+2.1.
+The main priority areas for the use of WHO's resources in cooperation with and in support of national strategic action for Health for All (HFA) based on primary health care are set out below.